rhyven/ericlight.com/content/Tech/wg0.md

 Onto Part Two
 -------------

-That should be all you need to get Wireguard working between two machines on two different sites.
-So far we haven't done anything either interesting or uncommon - this is all the basic stuff you'll find on the [Wireguard Quick Start](https://www.wireguard.io/quickstart/) page, although expressed slightly differently.
+That should be all you need to get WireGuard working between two machines on two different sites.
+So far we haven't done anything either interesting or uncommon - this is all the basic stuff you'll find on the [WireGuard Quick Start](https://www.wireguard.com/quickstart/) page, although expressed slightly differently.
 [The next article]({filename}wg1.md) will be a bit more about intra-site routing.

 Thanks